DelroyGayle/KoolAIChess/TESTING.md

     ```
     * Then a 3 second delay, in addition to the general *2 second delay, hence a total delay of 5 seconds*
     * This gives the user,  plenty of time to see that *there is no longer any futher PGN file input*
-    * The Computer then displays the updated chessboard with its own move of
+    * Kool AI then displays the updated chessboard with its own move of
     * **Computer moves e7-e6 Piece: Pawn**

       ![image](https://github.com/DelroyGayle/KoolAIChess/assets/91061592/38eb7d4c-c313-4f71-8090-d5564a394484)